 The TNC must be specially prepared by the machine tool builder for the use of a 3-D touch probe.
-The machine tool manual provides further information.
+Refer to your machine tool manual.

 The touch probe cycles are available only with the Touch probe function software option (option number #17).